Abby Medcalf, PhD

 Abby was the recent recipient of the Inspiration Tribute at the 3rd Annual Miracles Breakfast sponsored by Constellation Behavioral Health.
 This award honors the Northern California professional who has created innovations in the treatment of addictive and co-occurring disorders.

-Abby was elected to the COR Board in 2017.
+Abby was elected to COR’s Board in 2017.

 Paula Viragh Williams

 Paula Viragh Williams is Founder and CEO of the Mortar Foundation, a San Francisco philanthropic organization providing financial support to local organizations that address Mental Health, Recovery & Substance Abuse, Sex Trafficking and Homelessness.
 Because the issues we care about are often hidden by stigma and shame, Mortar’s primary purpose is to shine light into shadows, to See the Unseen.

 A graduate from The Chicago Art Institute, Paula is an artist who finds beauty not only in painting and sculpture, but in people and places others avoid.
 Paula’s full-time commitment to philanthropy began in 2003 in her adopted hometown San Francisco, where she lives with her husband, three daughters, and two dogs.
 Paula is most interested in providing support to those serving special needs of children and teens.
 Her desire to help others has evolved over the years as the result of her own struggles and subsequent long-term recovery.
 She is grateful to be in a position to give back.